-PERCE NEZ drove from Fargo to Key Largo.
+Perce Nez drove from Fargo to Key Largo.
 Perce was a poet.
 In the phone book he was an Indian.
 He wore his long black hair in a ponytail.
 He built fences for farmers in North Dakota.
 Dug the holes, laid out the wire, strung it together, tight as violin strings.
-He carried a pair of powerful six-inch pliers on his belt.
+He carried a pair of six-inch wire cutters on his belt.

 But at twenty-seven Perce’s life was no violin, or even a fence.
 It was an open gate.
 And one day he drove through it.